sorbet/sorbet/website/docs/sig-suggestion.md

 However, Sorbet has best effort support for **suggesting** method signatures that the user may want to insert into the codebase.
-By best effort we mean that sometimes Sorbet will fail to infer a any useful types.
+By best effort we mean that sometimes Sorbet will fail to infer any useful types.
 Despite limitations, Sorbet is able to suggest signatures in many cases.
 There are two main ways to get Sorbet to suggest a signature for a method.